 For the best snorkeling in Oman, head to the Daymaniyat Islands, an archipelago of 9 small islands accessible from Muscat, which was designated as the first marine reserve in the country.
-Al Fahal island, also known as “Shark Island”, and laying just 4km off Ras Al Hamra, is also a fantastic option.
+Al Fahal Island, also known as “Shark Island”, and laying just 4km off Ras Al Hamra, is also a fantastic option.

 Oman hosts a great diversity of marine life, including fish and coral species typical from both the Red Sea and the Western Indian Ocean.
-Surgeonfish, clownfish, butterflyfish, grunt and moray eels are common at shallow reefs, as well as green sea turtles, Oman being one of the favorite nesting site for this species in the region.
+Surgeonfish, clownfish, butterflyfish, grunt, and moray eels are common at shallow reefs, as well as green sea turtles, Oman being one of the favorite nesting sites for this species in the region.

 ADD A SPOT